benjaminbolling/RSW/README.md

 ## Getting started
 A suggestion on how to get started is given in a chronologically suggested order:
 - Installation procedure
-- Description of how to launch the package
+- Description of how to use the package
-- Description of how to generate combinations fulfilling user requirements
-- Description of how to solve different combinations
 - Example usage procedure

 ### Installation procedure